 When the parenting headlines match what’s happening in our own homes, we know something’s afoot.
-And from Tinkergarten team members’ stories to the New York Times, one theme emerged in the last week: regression.
+And from Tinkergarten team members’ stories to the New York Times, one theme continues to emerge: regression.

 Why are our kids regressing, how can we muster the patience to help them through, and, worse yet, will these setbacks persist on the other side of this?
 I’ve read a handful of articles aimed to support on this front, and they have helped.
-But, it wasn’t until the other night when I was talking to treasured colleagues on Zoom that something fundamental clicked for me: We are all on a roller coaster, and our kids are strapped in with us.
+But, it wasn’t until I recently spoke with treasured colleagues on Zoom that something fundamental clicked for me: We are all on a roller coaster, and our kids are strapped in with us.

 Unwanted roller coasters are not as fun.